 - Junior Counsel for the successful Respondent in Rollerteam v Riley Ch 109 (CA), a case concerning the construction of section 2 of the Law of Property (Miscellaneous Provisions) Act 1989

-- Junior to George Spalton in two FA Rule K Football Arbitrations, concerning a player-agent dispute relating to a representation contract and a claim by an intermediary against a Championship club.
+- Junior to in two FA Rule K Football Arbitrations, concerning a Premiership player-agent dispute relating to a representation contract and a claim by an intermediary against a Championship club.

 - Sole instruction defending an amateur cyclist before the National Anti-Doping Panel in respect of an alleged anti-doping violation concerning EPO under the Cycling Time Trial Anti-Doping Rules.